symfony-cmf/symfony-cmf-docs/components/routing.rst

 Route Enhancers
 ^^^^^^^^^^^^^^^

-Optionally, and following the matching proccess, a set of ``RouteEnhancerInterface`` instances can be applied by the ``DynamicRouter``.
+Optionally, and following the matching process, a set of ``RouteEnhancerInterface`` instances can be applied by the ``DynamicRouter``.
 The aim of these is to allow you to manipulate the parameters from the matched route.
 They can be used, for example, to dynamically assign a controller or template to a ``Route`` or to